 They left Ghana and set across the Atlantic Ocean to the United States (including a stopover at the Lockheed factory), then on to Fiji before returning to Australia and landing at RAAF Richmond in New South Wales on April 4th, 1957.
 The journey was originally intended to be completed in just 4 weeks but an engine unexpectedly needed to be replaced in the Azores in the Atlantic so the return flight was delayed.

-Number 11 Squadron relocated to RAAF Edinburgh in South Australia in 1968 and from January 1969 the early model P-2E aircraft were replaced with 10 new Lockheed P-3B Orion maritime patrol aircraft.
-Number 10 Squadron relocated to RAAF Edinburgh in 1978 and upgraded to the P-3C Orion that same year.
+No. 11 Squadron relocated to RAAF Edinburgh in South Australia in 1968 and from January 1969 the early model P-2E aircraft were replaced with 10 new Lockheed P-3B Orion maritime patrol aircraft.
+No. 10 Squadron relocated to RAAF Edinburgh in 1978 and upgraded to the P-3C Orion that same year.

 THAILAND COMMUNIST INSURGENCY 1962-1968

-In December 1965 a request was made from the United States for Number 79 Squadron to participate in attacks on the Ho Chi Minh Trail.
+In December 1965 a request was made from the United States for the squadron to participate in attacks on the Ho Chi Minh Trail.
 This would have required an expansion of scope in Thailand and given the RAAF was then also deployed in South Vietnam, Malaysia, Singapore and back home this would have stretched resources too far.
 The request was rejected by the Australian Government in March 1966

 By 1968 the USAF had a sufficient fighter force in Thailand and the RAAF Sabre jets were then considered obsolete.
 The jets were withdrawn and the squadron was disbanded at the end of July 1968.
 During their deployment two CAC Sabre jets were lost due to engine failure whilst in flight (the first on September 24th, 1964 pilot Flight Lieutenant Ian McFarlane ejected safely.
 The second on January 3rd, 1968 sadly resulted in the loss of Pilot Officer Mark McGrath).